johngaynor/banksy-sql/readme.md

 This is the documentation for the sql portion of Banksy.
 This is meant to be used as a reference for building Banksy apps and understanding the data structure (there's not much to work with in Vercel's Postgres UI).

 - Need to switch category and aggregate names to ids
+- Waiting on 308 approval before making changes like bank headers

 # Processor Tables